 In 1962 Sarlat became the trial town of a new law called the 'loi Malraux' which set about to protect the patrimony of French towns.
 Money was provided to restore Sarlat's fine buildings and it now has the highest density of 'Historic Monuments' and 'Classified Monuments' of any town in France.
 It is now classified as a 'Town of Art and History' and as a 'Plus Beaux Detour' - a town meriting a visit for its beauty.
 The historic centre is also on the tentative list for UNESCO World Heritage Classification.

 Sarlat is a gastronomic centre, the region being well known particularly for foie gras and truffles.
+Plenty of shops offer the chance to stock up on these and often offer tasting sessions too.
+Be sure to look in the indoor market too.
+The displays are wonderful.

 The third weekend of January Sarlat celebrates the Fete de la Truffe and the third Sunday of February is Sarlat's goose festival - Sarlat Fest'oie.